 - a.
 A process to continually address citizen concerns; - b.
-Establishing liaison with community organizations/groups; - c.
-Informing all personnel that they are responsible for achieving the agency's community relations objectives; and - d.
-Developing community relations policies for the agency as a whole.
+Establishing liaison with community organizations/groups; and - c.
+Informing all personnel that they are responsible for achieving the agency's community relations objectives.

 ADM.20.02 The agency prepares a departmental annual report that is available to the public and includes, at a minimum, the following elements: